jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

 the repositories and environments to be included in the testing service

+## Single root assessment

+We assess only one
+repository branch,
+looking for vulnerabilities in one single version of the system.
+Testing only one branch allows us to do a coherent assessment and makes it easier to keep a track of findings and fixes.
+Therefore,
+your development team can
+efficiently manage the
+reported vulnerabilities,
+and our team can efficiently
+verify the effectiveness of
+the fixes you implemented.

 ## Adding a root with the SSH key

 We know it is very important to keep our repositories